-Dashboards provide the user interface you use to monitor and troubleshoot Amazon Web Services problems in VMware Aria Operations.
+Dashboards provide the user interface you use to monitor and troubleshoot Amazon Web Services problems in vRealize Operations.

 You can access the dashboards by selecting Dashboards, and then selecting AWS.

 |The Alerts dashboard reports system-generated performance information for Amazon Web Services.
 In vRealize Operations 5.8 and later, the dashboard also displays alerts received from Amazon Web Services Cloudwatch.